Tom-Bom-badil/samson_trovis_557x/SmartHomeNG/readme.md

 ------------

 A smartHomeNG plugin to read out SAMSON TROVIS 557x Heating Automation Controllers.
 The plugin supports all Modbus models (5571, 5573, 5576, 5578, 5579).
-Some parts of the project can also be used to connect the controller to TrovisView.

 All files to be copied into 'trovis557x' in the plugins directory (usually /usr/local/smarthome/plugins/trovis557x).
 There are some files in subdirectories with further changes/copies at different places (e.g. in smarthome/etc).